adityachoudhury29/federated_brain_tumor_classification/README.md

 # Federated Learning for Brain Tumor Classification

-A federated learning implementation of MobileNetV2 for brain tumor classification using distributed datasets across multiple client machines.
+A federated learning implementation using an **Ensemble Model** (Swin Transformer + DeiT + ConvNeXt) for brain tumor classification using distributed datasets across multiple client machines.

 ## 📋 Overview